t-null-pointer/redirect_test_js/README.md

 ## what it does

-Takes an initial URL and verifies that it is redirected (301) to the correct new URL.
+Takes an initial URL and verifies that it is redirected with the correct http status code to the correct new URL.

 ## how to use